davidquarel/raycaster/README.md

 * Game only updates where you hit WASD or LEFT/RIGHT.
 Eventually want it to run at 30/60fps, and you hold WASD to constantly move in that direction, and look using the mouse.
-* Learn how to and then implement texture mapping.
-Grey walls are boring.
+* Learn how to and then implement texture mapping. ~Grey walls are boring~ Stripey walls are less boring.
+* Add the ability for the minimap to draw the rays that have been cast